Buying Property in France

 As the buyer, you can appoint the Notaire for your transaction – although in practice this will be the usual representative for the town or area you are buying in.
 The Notaire will draw up a fairly standard contract (Compromis de Vente) which in French law is a contract binding both parties to the sale and purchase of the property.
 You will want to check the Compromis, as it is known, to make sure it includes any conditions of sale that you have agreed with the buyer, and this is where your own solicitor might come in handy, especially if you have any concerns over issues like access, utilities, borders, planning, and so on.

 Once the Compromis is signed, a deposit of around 10% of the property price is normally payable within a few days, known as the “cooling off period”.
 This will usually be when you return to the UK and can arrange to make payment of the deposit amount, having checked that the Compromis does exactly what the Notaire confirmed to you.
-Once the cooling off period has passed and the deposit has been paid, the contract is legally binding on both parties.
+Once the cooling off period has passed and the deposit has been paid, the contract for buying property in France is legally binding on both parties.

 The completion will typically be up to 3 months after the Compromis, and of course when the balancing payment is due.
 Both the deposit and completion payments should be made, in Euros, directly to the Notaire’s Tresorerie Public bank account.